haberdashPI/german_track/_research/plans.md

 ## current steps:

+- let's try looking at just the EEG data, see if there is anything in the frequencies worth identifying
+- NEW: semi-supervised training???

+- lower priority
+- let's try a few more things to see if they help the decoder:
+  - train across conditions, with weighting this time
+  - try with one feature
+- sample combinations of features (many, say 10k) and see if there are any combinations that work well. e.g. feature selection with a locality constraint
+-

 - thorough tests reveal that the index bug was indeed the source of our "success" in decoding.
 You have to include the tested trial to get accurate decodering in the learning: the implication is that this component is "memorized", and there is not a clear general trend across  signals.
 (see the feature-loo-cv branch)